drhsqlite/pikchr/doc/teardown01.md

 Lines 30 and 31 create a pair of text objects to identify the two branches depicted in the diagram.

-# Overview
+# Summary

-A 31-line Pikchr script might look intimidating at first glance.
-But as we see here, it is really quite simple.
+A 31-line Pikchr script might look intimidating at first glance, but as we see here, it is really quite simple.
 No coordinates are involved, nor any hard-coded distances.
 Everything is laid out and sized relative to other elements and to the system defaults.
 This makes the diagram